Version 8 of the Handbook was published on 1 October 2013. For more information, please click "History" above.

 Rule 19.2(c) permits a firm, which is required to transfer an amount to cover unpaid professional disbursements into a client account, to make the transfer from its own resources if the regular payments are insufficient.

 The 28 day time limit for paying, or transferring an amount to a client account for, unpaid professional disbursements is for the purposes of these rules only.
-An earlier deadline may be imposed by contract with the Commission or with counsel, agents or experts.
+An earlier deadline may be imposed by contract with the Legal Aid Agency or with counsel, agents or experts.
 On the other hand, you may have agreed to pay later than 28 days from the submission of the report notifying completion of a matter, in which case rule 19.2(c) will require a transfer of the appropriate amount to a client account (but not payment) within 28 days.

 For the appropriate accounting records for regular payments, see rule 29.7.